Comparative Religion MAIS Handbook

 The point of this exam is to allow your committee to evaluate your technical skills as a scholar.
 Can you frame significant theoretical, interpretive, or historical questions?
 How well have you integrated existing scholarly paradigms and results into your work?
 Are you capable of using the relevant languages in a competent way?

 The oral exam is to be scheduled no earlier than one week after the answers to the written exam and the research paper(s) have been submitted to the committee members.
 The oral exam will last for approximately one hour and a half.
 The discussion in the oral exam will be based on the submitted research paper(s) and your responses to the written exam.
-To schedule the Oral Exam, you must submit this form to the GPA.
+To schedule the Oral Exam, you must submit the Comparative Religion Oral Exam Scheduling Form to the GPA.

 Your committee members will normally not have opportunity prior to the day of the oral exam to discuss among themselves your written responses or their impression of your final paper(s).
 Therefore it is standard procedure that just before the oral exam begins, you will be asked to leave the room for a few minutes while your committee members talk over initial impressions and decide the order of their questions.
 Again at the end of the oral exam, you will be asked to leave the room while committee members compare their final observations about your work in general and your oral performance in particular.
 If the committee is satisfied on all counts it will invite you back in for congratulations.
 If there are problems, you will be asked to reschedule those portions of the examination which the committee feels require more polishing.
 Where rescheduling is necessary, this should be done no later than the following academic quarter.